 Every Organization Needs a Budget

 No matter how small your museum is, the budget is your blueprint for daily operations.
-If you have a paid or designated volunteer director, he or she should work with the Finance Committee of the board of trustees to prepare the budget.
+If you have a paid or designated volunteer director, they should work with the Finance Committee of the board of trustees to prepare the budget.
 The entire board approves the annual budget as part of its oversight of the organization.
 Many of the resources below apply to all kinds of nonprofit organizations — and they also apply to your museum.

 Defining Your Fiscal Year